 Wear a heel lift or shoe with an elevated heel.

 Extracorporeal shock wave therapy is used as a tool to break the re-injury cycle associated with plantar fasciitis.
 Shock wave therapy employs an acoustic wave that results in an explosion of energy at the point of focus.
-Shock waves differ in amplitude and are 'tuned' for a specific purpose based upon the desired amplitude and medium that is crossed to reach a target tissue.
+Shock waves differ in amplitude and are "tuned" for a specific purpose based upon the desired amplitude and medium that is crossed to reach a target tissue.
 The effect of the shock wave in cases of plantar fasciitis is not fully understood.
-It is believed that the effect of the shock wave stimulates an intense focused inflammatory reaction that promotes healing at the insertion of the plantar fascia.
+It is believed that the effect of the shock wave stimulates an intense, focused inflammatory reaction that promotes healing at the insertion of the plantar fascia.
 Shock wave therapy can be painful to perform and therefore requires that the procedure be performed in an outpatient setting with deep sedation.
-The procedure takes about 15 minutes to complete and does not require a local anesthetic (only sedation).
+The procedure takes about 15 minutes to complete and does not require a local anesthetic (only sedation.)
 Patients are able to walk on the foot the same day.
-Complication are minimal.
+Complications are minimal.
 Most doctors will require continued stretching and limited activity for 4 weeks following shock wave therapy.
-The long term success or failure of shock wave therapy is yet to be seen, but recent studies have had short term success rates of 65-95%.
+The long-term success or failure of shock wave therapy is yet to be seen, but recent studies have had short-term success rates of 65-95%.
 For additional information on shock wave therapy refer to The International Society for Musculoskeletal Shock Wave Therapy.